Peter Noble (music promoter): Biography

 Peter Noble has been a music industry professional for over forty years and his contribution to the industry has been recognised with many accolades including the Rolling Stone Award for his services to Australian music.

 Drawn to music from an early age, the Sydney-born bassist played in rock, soul and blues bands during the 1960s and '70s, taking leading roles with artists including Clapham Junction, and Marcia Hines.
 Following extensive national and international touring, Peter settled in the US and set up Portland, Oregon's first International Jazz Festival, and was house booker at The Earth venue.

 Peter returned home to Australia at the beginning of the 1980s, and became a pioneer for blues touring in Australia.
 As a direct result of Noble's efforts, soul, jazz, blues and reggae artists found a promoter, and a wide audience in Australia for the first time.

+In 1990, Noble put the San Francisco band the Flamin' Groovies on a financially mismanaged 80-day, 80-city tour of Europe, which shattered the group.
+The Groovies disbanded in 1991.

 He supplied two international acts for the East Coast Blues Festival with Canned Heat in 1990 & John Mayall in 1991 and became a director alongside founder Keven Oxford for the 1994 event.
 In December 2004 Noble along with four partners acquired founder Keven Oxford's 50% share in the event.